harness/developer-hub/docs/platform/2_Delegates/advanced-installation/automate-delegate-installation.md

 ### Step 2: Rename the New Delegate

 The process you use to rename a delegate depends on its type.
-For Docker delegates, you change the name in one environment variable in the Docker compose file.
+For Docker delegates, you change the name in the command line.
 For the Kubernetes delegate, you change multiple instances of the name.

 #### Kubernetes delegate renaming

 In the Kubernetes delegate config file, several labels must be updated:

 * `Secret.metadata.name`
+* `Deployment.metadata.labels.harness.io/name`
-* `StatefulSet.metadata.labels.harness.io/name`
+* `Deployment.metadata.name`
-* `StatefulSet.metadata.name`
+* `Deployment.spec.selector.matchLabels.harness.io/name`
-* `StatefulSet.metadata.spec.selector.matchLabels.harness.io/name`
+* `Deployment.spec.template.metadata.labels.harness.io/name`
-* `StatefulSet.metadata.spec.template.metadata.labels.harness.io/name`
+* `Deployment.spec.containers.envFrom.secretRef`
-* `StatefulSet.metadata.spec.template.spec.env.name: DELEGATE_NAME`
+* `Deployment.metadata.spec.template.spec.env.name: DELEGATE_NAME`
+* `Service.metadata.selector.harness.io/name`
+* `CronJob.metadata.labels.harness.io/name`
+* `CronJob.metadata.name`

 The `DELEGATE_NAME` environment variable looks like this: